Noumena (band)

 Noumena is a Finnish melodic death metal band.
-The band's name comes from the word noumenon, a philosophical term used by Immanuel Kant.
-The band consists of five members: vocalist Antti Haapanen, guitarists Tuukka Tuomela and Ville Lamminaho, bass guitarist Hannu Savolainen and drummer Ilkka Unnbom, a lineup they have maintained since their formation.
-Session member is female vocalist Suvi Uura.
+The band's name comes from the philosophical term noumenon, used by Immanuel Kant.
+The band consists of vocalist Antti Haapanen, guitarists Tuukka Tuomela and Ville Lamminaho, bass guitarist Hannu Savolainen and drummer Ilkka Unnbom, a lineup they have maintained since their formation.
+Female vocalist Suvi Uura is a session member.
 Hanna Leinonen and Tuomas Tuominen appear as guest vocalists on Absence and Anatomy of Life.

 History

 Noumena was founded in Ähtäri, Finland in the spring of 1998.
-In 1999, after two demo tapes and several concerts, the band was given a record deal with a Singaporean record label.
-Their debut album was recorded later that year at Astia Studio; however, the record label went bankrupt before the album was released.
-It was not until late 2001 that an Australian label, Catharsis Records, agreed to release the album, given the title Pride/Fall.
+In 1999, after two demo tapes and several concerts, the band signed with a Singaporean record label.
+Their debut album was recorded later that year at Astia Studio.
+The record label went bankrupt before the album was released.
+It was until late 2001 that Australian label Catharsis Records agreed to release the album, Pride/Fall.

-The following years were unproductive, until, in January 2004, Noumena released a four-track promo.
-This was moderately successful and led to a deal with Spinefarm Records.
-The band spent the next October and November making their second album, Absence, which was released April 13, 2005.
-On November 1, 2006, they released Anatomy of Life through Spikefarm Records.
+In January 2004, Noumena released a four-track promo that was moderately successful and led to a deal with Spinefarm Records.
+The band spent the next October and November making their second album, Absence, released April 13, 2005.
+On November 1, 2006, they released Anatomy of Life through Spinefarm Records.
 The album received praise from Metal Maniacs for being, "...another confident step in turning Noumena into Finland’s biggest new export.”
-Earlier the same year they released the EP "Triumph and Loss" which was only made available online.
-Currently they have created their own label (Haunted Zoo Production) under which they have launched their last three albums, Death Walks With Me, Myrrys and Anima.
+Earlier the same year, they released the EP Triumph and Loss, which was only available online.
+They have created their own label (Haunted Zoo Production) under which they have launched their last three albums, Death Walks With Me, Myrrys and Anima.